bbauska/TUMx-DWAPNx/README.md

 represent a node or link of the graph.

-But what we\'re actually trying to do here in
+But what we&apos;re actually trying to do here in

 terms of data binding is, we would like to represent the data we have on the

-left in the same fashion in our UI or in our graphic, and we\'d like to keep those consistent as well.
+left in the same fashion in our UI or in our graphic, and we&apos;d like to keep those consistent as well.

 Data binding in this case refers to the consistency that if